jojo157/learning-platform/README.md

 - Edit sticky note on profile page.
   - Edit selected note where data is prefilled on form.
 - Admin content creation.
-  - Form to create site contents that only admin has access to.
+  - Form to create site contents that only admin will has access to.
 - Admin content edit.
-  - Edit selected article where data is prefilled on form.
+  - Prefilled form that will allow an admin user edit an existing article.
 - Admin user management
-  - Page that shows all registered users and allows admin user to edit or delete users.
+  - Page that will show all registered users and allow an admin user to edit or delete users.
 - User settings page.
-  - Page that user can amend their own profile settings.
+  - Page that will allow a user to amend their own profile settings.
 - 404 Error Page
-  - A custom 404 error page if the user navigate to a resourse that doesnt exist with a button to return home.
+  - A custom 404 error page if the user navigates to a resource that doesn't exist with a button to return home.

 #### Future Features

 I would like to include the following future features.
 - Messaging functionality for admin to users.
-  - The feature when an admin user could choose a user to send a private message to.
+  - A feature where an admin user could choose another user to send a private message to.
 - Push notifications about new content been added.
   - The option to send a notification to all site users when new articles added to encourage their continued learning.